michalc/ivr_assignment/README.md

 rosrun ivr_assignment robot_control_closed_loop.py
 ```

-The below nodes do not have such a contstraint, and use a least-squares method to determine the four link angles.
+The below nodes do not have such a constraint, and use a least-squares method to determine the four link angles.

 ```
 rosrun ivr_assignment robot_vision_joint_state_least_squares.py